EdenKupe/anarchysf/pages/m/003600 Michael Moorcock.md

 ---
 title: "The Black Corridor (1969); Breakfast in the Ruins.
 A Novel of Inhumanity  (1971); The Adventures of Una Persson and Catherine Cornelius in the Twentieth Century.
-A Romance (1976); The Cornelius Chronicles (1977); The Entropy Tango.
+A Romance (1976); The Cornelius Chronicles (1977); Gloriana, or The Unfulfill'd Queen (1978); The Entropy Tango.
 A Comic Romance (1980); The Nomad of Time (1982, comprising The Warlord of the Air (1971), The Land Leviathan (1974), and The Steel Tsar (1981)); The Opium General and Other Stories (1984); The Dancers at the End of Time (1993—originally published in three volumes, 1972–1976)"
 format: "book"
 category: "m"
 yearReleased: "1993"